tuyoleni/eco-power-africa/prompt.md

 ### Objective:
 Revamp the specified sections of the website to enhance visual appeal, improve user experience, and align with Apple’s design philosophy, focusing on simplicity, clarity, and user-friendliness.

+dont change the content, but add to it to make it more clear and informative

 ### 1. Identify Sections for Update:
 *   List the specific sections or pages of your website that need improvement (e.g., "Homepage header," "Product page gallery," "About Us section").